Accepting Guests

 About Me

-Over the past seven years I've lived in Kamakura, Japan, just south of Tokyo; in Naples, Italy, the largest city of southern Italy; in Bahrain in the Gulf region of the Middle East; and in Guam in the West Pacific.
+Over the past 15 years I've lived in Kamakura, Japan, just south of Tokyo; in Naples, Italy, the largest city of southern Italy; in Bahrain in the Gulf region of the Middle East; and in Guam in the West Pacific.
 I've been fortunate to have had the opportunity to travel throughout much of Asia and Europe, as well as some of Africa while living overseas.
+I’m working on visiting every country in the world.

 Why I’m on Couchsurfing